briandashu/misc_projects_git/project4/README.md

 Here's how the parts can be assembled into an Interpreter.
 In Part I you'll simulate an NFA.
 You can do that directly, or you can use Part II to convert to a DFA and then assume you have a DFA to simulate.
 In Part II you'll implement an NFA to DFA converter.
 In Part III you'll convert a RegExp to an NFA.
 You can put these parts together to create an Interpreter: Input a RegExp to Part III to create an NFA, and then input that NFA and a string to Part I to simulate the resulting NFA.
 Or, input that NFA to Part II to get a DFA, then since the class of DFAs is a subset of NFAs, input that DFA to Part I to simulate it.
 You aren't required to create these workflows, as we'll test each part independently, but you can experiment with them.
 (Note that the same Ocaml type, `nfa_t`, is used for both NFAs and DFAs in this project, so the function to convert an NFA to a DFA takes an `nfa_t` to an `nfa_t`.)

-### Ground Rules

-To begin this project, you will need to commit any uncommitted changes to your local branch and pull updates from the git repository.
-[Click here][git instructions] for directions on working with the Git repository.

-This is NOT a pair project.
-You must work on this project alone as with most other CS projects.
-See the Academic Integrity section for more information.
-In your code, you may use __any__ non-imperative standard library functions (with the exception of printing, see below), but the ones that will be useful to you will be found in the [`Pervasives`][pervasives doc], [`List`][list doc] and [`String`][string doc] modules.
-The only imperative feature you may use is the provided `fresh` function in Part 3.
-You will receive a 0 for any functions using restricted features - we will be checking your code!

-Several helper functions have been provided for you, as detailed at the end of this document.
-We have also provided a `Sets` module that correctly implements the functions from [Project 2A][project 2a].

 ## Part 1: NFAs